-Vendors represents manufacturer or developer.
+Vendors represent manufacturers or developers.
 In other words, where products and services are originating from.

-Distributors are elements of the supply chain involved in the distribution of Vendor’s products and services downstream to Resellers and Customers.
+Distributors are elements of the supply chain that are involved in the distribution of Vendor’s products and services downstream to resellers and customers.

 Resellers are elements of the supply chain involved in reselling products rather than consuming or using them.

 Customers represent the last mile of the supply chain process.
 Namely, these are the consumers of products and services.